zheng0xd/JATIC-internal-docs/docs/platforms/slack.md

 Any member of the Slack workspace can create channels, both public or private.
 Please feel free to do so for your team or working groups.

+!!! note

     Any member of the Slack workspace can join any public channel.
 If you make a public channel, you should expect this.
+Please be friendly!

 ## Helpful features